 Some 50 countries have received assistance to assess their national cybersecurity preparedness and response capabilities since the World Telecommunication Development Conference in 2010 (WTDC-10).
-Five countries (Burkina Faso, Kenya, Montenegro, Uganda and Zambia) have received support to set up a national computer incident response team (CIRT) and eight others (Barbados, Burundi, Côte d'Ivoire, Cyprus, Ghana, Jamaica, Tanzania, and Trinidad and Tobago) are currently receiving assistance to do likewise.
+Five countries (Burkina Faso, Kenya, Montenegro, Uganda and Zambia)

 The cybersecurity needs of the least developed countries are the focus of particular attention under ITU's "Enhancing Cybersecurity in Least Developed Countries" project.